OpenAI-Compatible Server#

 Score API#

-Our Score API applies a cross-encoder model to predict scores for sentence pairs.
+Our Score API can apply a cross-encoder model or an embedding model to predict scores for sentence pairs.
+When using an embedding model the score corresponds to the cosine similarity between each embedding pair.
 Usually, the score for a sentence pair refers to the similarity between two sentences, on a scale of 0 to 1.

-You can find the documentation for these kind of models at sbert.net.
+You can find the documentation for cross encoder models at sbert.net.

 Single inference#